marcsantiago/GoTree/README.md

 # BenchMarks
 ```
-    All benchmarks where down on a 13inch macbook pro with a 2.5 GHz Intel Core i5 processor and 8gb of memory
+    All benchmarks were done on a 13inch macbook pro with a 2.5 GHz Intel Core i5 processor and 8gb of memory
     BenchmarkTreeToArr1000-4        2000000000               0.00 ns/op
     BenchmarkTreeToArr10000-4       2000000000               0.01 ns/op
     BenchmarkTreeToArr100000-4      1000000000               0.26 ns/op